Here’s a question for you! Have you ever asked “can you reuse tea bags”? Do used tea bags have any uses in the garden?

 Tea bags are not only great for your seeds but they can actually serve as excellent organic fertilizers, provided that the bag itself is compostable.
 We already talked about their ability to hold water.

-Thanks to this ability, they will speed up the composting process, allowing you to use the compost much sooner.
+Thanks to composting tea bags, they will speed up the composting process, allowing you to use the compost much sooner.

 This, however, can backfire.
 If the bag was made from polypropylene, it will unfortunately not decompose and you do more harm than good with this method.